gsannikov/embedded_sdk/README.md

 ### Installing the package.

-To  install the latest AutoForge packge use the following command:
+To  install the latest AutoForge package use the following command:
 ```bash
 pip install git+https://github.com/emichael72/auto_forge.git --force-reinstall
 ```